 Apr.
 29, 2019 - National Junior Science and Humanities Symposium Winner

-Alay Shah, Shepton High School placed third in Medicine & Health/Behavioral Sciences, winning a $4,000 scholarship from the U.S. armed forces.
+Alay Shah, Shepton High School, placed third for his oral presentation in Medicine & Health/Behavioral Sciences, winning a $4,000 scholarship from the U.S. armed forces.

 NJSHS is designed to challenge and engage students (Grades 9-12) in science, technology, engineering or mathematics (STEM).
 Individual students compete for scholarships and recognition by presenting the results of their original research efforts before a panel of judges and an audience of their peers.
 Opportunities for hands-on workshops, panel discussions, career exploration, research lab visits and networking are planned as part of the symposium.